gblanc25/thesis/README.md

 To produce income-related visuals found in Chapter 4, run ``multicity_income.ipynb``, and ``multicity_race.ipynb`` for Chapter 5.

 **IMPORTANT:** note where the ``num_divisions`` parameter is defined in the code; *all* visuals will be produced with that number of divisions (tertiles, quintiles, etc.).

+### Credits

+I acknowledge the use of generative AI, specifically the OpenAI ChatGPT 4o model, largely for sporadic assistance with routine code production.
+All code was subsequently verified by me, and all written components of this thesis are my original work.